helm/community/proposals/proposal-0001.md

    supported by the Helm project.
-1. An **informational** proposal describes a Helm design issue, or provides general guidelines or information to the Helm community, but does not propose a new feature.
-Informational proposals do not necessarily represent a Helm community consensus or recommendation, so users and implementers are free to ignore Informational proposals or follow their advice.
+1. An **informational** proposal describes a Helm design issue, or provides general guidelines or information to the Helm community, but does not propose a new feature. informational proposals do not necessarily represent a Helm community consensus or recommendation, so users and implementers are free to ignore informational proposals or follow their advice.
 1. A **process** proposal describes a process surrounding the Helm project, or proposes a change to (or an event in) a process.
 Process proposals are like feature proposals but apply to areas other than the Helm project itself.
 They may propose an implementation, but not to Helm's codebase; they often require community consensus.
 Unlike informational proposals, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Helm development.

 ## Proposal workflow